grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 For example, imagine we plan to implement a new feature to increase user engagement.
 We can design a simple A/B test that measures the user engagement with our product for two randomized groups of users.
 Let's assume we ran the experiment and the test shows the engagement significantly increased for the [treatment group](https://www.google.com/url?q=https://engineering.grab.com/building-grab-s-experimentation-platform&sa=D&ust=1547713139902000).
 Is it safe to roll out this feature?
 Not necessarily, since our experiment only monitored one metric without considering others.

 Let’s assume an application where [click through rate](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Click-through_rate&sa=D&ust=1547713139902000) is a target metric we want to keep optimalsince its value impacts our bottom line.
 Suppose we add a new feature and want to make sure our metric improves.
 We experiment and find it does improve our target metric.
 However our DevOps team tells us the [server load](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Load_(computing)&sa=D&ust=1547713139902000) metrics degraded.
-Therefore, our next question is “arethe server load metrics different between [treatment and control](https://www.google.com/url?q=https://engineering.grab.com/building-grab-s-experimentation-platform&sa=D&ust=1547713139902000)?”.
+Therefore, our next question is “are the server load metrics different between [treatment and control](https://www.google.com/url?q=https://engineering.grab.com/building-grab-s-experimentation-platform&sa=D&ust=1547713139902000)?”.

 Obviously, it gets complicated when you have many experiments and metrics.
 Manually keeping track of all the metrics and interactions is neither practical nor scalable.
 Therefore, we need a system that lets us build metrics, measure and track interactions, and also allows us to develop features enabling global optimization across our various product verticals.